10K Training Explained: What Is Zone 3 / Tempo?

 Zone 3 Defined:

-If you can speak short phrases but not full sentences, you’re likely in Zone 3.
-It should feel strong but sustainable.
+If you can speak in short phrases but not full sentences, you are likely in Zone 3.
+It should feel strong, purposeful and sustainable, not overwhelming.
+This is the zone that teaches you how to run with control at a higher effort, perfect for 10K pacing.

 Why Zone 3 Matters in 10K Training

-Teaches you to stay just below your red line and hold effort.
+• Builds pace control: Teaches you to stay just below your red line and hold effort with confidence.

-Helps delay the build-up of fatigue at moderate to hard intensities.
+• Improves fatigue resistance: Helps delay the build up of fatigue at moderate to hard intensities.

-Builds the discipline to hold effort without fading.
+• Strengthens mental focus: Builds the discipline to stay steady without fading.

-Prepares you to handle race pace with control.
+• Boosts confidence: Prepares you to approach race pace with control and clarity.

 How to Use Zone 3 in a 10K Training Plan

-Zone 3 is best used in controlled doses during key workouts.
-It’s not an everyday pace.
-Use it when you want to build strength and teach your body to run faster for longer.
+Zone 3 works best when used in controlled doses during key workouts.
+It is not an everyday pace and it should never replace your easy running.
+Instead, Zone 3 is the place where you build strength, develop pacing skill and teach your body how to run faster for longer.
+When used wisely, it becomes one of the most effective tools in your 10K plan.

-Tempo Sessions — Continuous efforts or steady blocks
+• Tempo sessions: Continuous efforts or steady blocks that build strength and rhythm.

-Race Prep Runs — Simulate race pacing with control
+• Race prep runs: Practice race pacing with control and confidence.

 Sample Zone 3 Sessions for 10K Runners

 All sessions should be done at a pace you can hold, not chase.
-It should feel strong but never frantic.
+The effort should feel strong, confident and controlled, never frantic.

 How to Know You’re in Zone 3